Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Scene file (.tscn) CRUD' and lists specific actions (create, list, info, delete, duplicate, set_main), leaving no ambiguity about purpose.
-It distinguishes from the sibling 'nodes' tool by mentioning that nodes should be edited with that tool.
+The description explicitly states 'Scene file (.tscn) CRUD' and lists all actions (create, list, info, delete, duplicate, set_main).
+It clearly distinguishes from the sibling 'nodes' tool by directing node editing elsewhere.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.